 MISD Energy Education Updates

-In May 2012, the MISD Board of Trustees approved a partnership with Cenergistic (formally Energy Education), a firm whose mission is to help school districts reduce their overall utility usage and operations cost.
-Projected cost savings during this partnership will be approximately $18 million over a ten-year period.
+The MISD Energy Education department in partnership with Cenergistic, a firm whose mission is to help school districts reduce their overall utility usage and operations cost, project a cost savings of approximately $18 million over a ten-year period.

-Our conservation efforts have reduced CO2 output by 32,500 metric tons which is the equivalent of 6,771 cars taken off the road each year, the CO2 absorbed by 833,329 tree seedlings grown over a 10-year period.
+Our conservation efforts have reduced CO2 output by 56,719 metric tons which is equivalent to the CO2 released by 11,816 cars over one year and the CO2 needed to absorb 1,454,328 new tree seedlings grown over a 10-year period.